Rochelle Mercedes Garza

-Rochelle Mercedes Garza (born 1984/1985) is an American attorney from Brownsville, Texas, who currently serves as one of the five Commissioners on the United States Commission on Civil Rights.
+Rochelle Mercedes Garza (born 1984/1985) is an American attorney from Brownsville, Texas who serves as the chair of the United States Commission on Civil Rights.
 She is a civil rights attorney who practices family law, criminal defense, Immigration law, constitutional law and is the president of the Texas Civil Rights Project.
-In 2017 a federal notice was named after her because of her work in a notable reproductive rights case.

-She was the Democratic nominee in the 2022 Texas Attorney General election.

 Early life and education

 Garza was raised in Brownsville, Texas.
 Both of her parents were public school teachers.
 Her father became a teacher, a lawyer and then served South Texas as an elected State District Judge for 21 years.
 Garza earned her Bachelor of Arts degree with honors from Brown University in 2007 and her Juris Doctor from University of Houston Law Center in 2013.